SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/MemorySafety.rst

 In this example,
-depending on whether you wanted the original total amount or the updated total amount, either $5 or $320 could be the correct answers.
+depending on whether you wanted the original total amount or the updated total amount, either $5 or $320 could be the correct answer.
 Before you can fix the conflicting access, you have to determine what it was intended to do.